Chûn Castle & Bosullow Trehyllys

 The Penwith Landscape Partnership has been working with volunteers to clear vegetation from this amazing site, prior to an extensive drone survey.
 As a result you can now explore our interactive portal of the site, allowing you to see drone images of the hillfort in its current form, as well as a historical recreation, 3D images, maps and a video.
 To access this portal click the button below.
 (Image right courtesy of Carolyn Kennett)

 Bosullow Trehyllys is just to the North East of Chûn Castle.
 This is a settlement of courtyard houses, a type of building only seen in south west England.
 The settlement at Bosullow Trehyllys consists of at least four courtyard houses as well as associated walls, paddocks, gardens and enclosures.
-This site has also been the subject of vegetation clearance and surveying by our volunteers.
+This site, which is on private land, has also been the subject of vegetation clearance and surveying by our volunteers.

 You can find out more below about these fascinating structures.